Rabies Advisory Center

 Active immunisation as part of post-exposure rabies prophylaxis is the administration of rabies vaccines (inactivated rabies vaccines) after a risk contact with rabies has taken place.
 After administration, the body is stimulated to produce antibodies against the rabies virus.
 This prevents infection as far as possible in the event of a rabies risk contact.

 Passive immunisation as part of post-exposure rabies prophylaxis is the administration of rabies antibodies (human rabies immunoglobulin, HRIG).
-Passive immunisation is always carried out in parallel with active immunisation in previously unvaccinated persons and aims to bridge the time period until the body's own antibody formation after active immunisation.
+Passive immunisation is always carried out in parallel with active immunisation in previously unvaccinated persons and aims to bridge the time until the body's own antibody formation after active immunisation.
 In contrast to active immunisation, passive immunisation is only necessary in special situations after a rabies risk contact as part of post-exposure prophylaxis.

 The required number of vaccine doses to be administered as part of post-exposure rabies prophylaxis (PEP) depends on whether or not the person concerned has previously received immunisation against rabies.